 Your Guide to the Best Holiday Shopping in Santa Barbara

-Are you someone who has all of their gifts purchased and wrapped by Halloween, or are you like most of us who think we have enough time until we don’t?
-Instead of stressing out about it, get out your calendar, and use our guide to holiday shopping in Santa Barbara.
+Are you someone who has all their gifts purchased and wrapped by Halloween?
+Or do you, like most of us, think we have enough time until we don’t?
+Instead of stressing out about it, get out your calendar and use our guide to holiday shopping in Santa Barbara.
 Plan a fun getaway, and finish all your holiday shopping in Santa Barbara, all in one trip.
+Or take a trip after the holidays to take advantage of sales.
 What better place to enjoy the season while finding inspiration from a cornucopia of fantastic stores?

-We have it all, from malls, to boutiques, to pop-up shops and holiday markets!
+We have everything from malls to boutiques to pop-up shops and holiday markets!
 So plan your shopping getaway now.
-When the holidays roll around, everyone will swear you went to the North Pole to find their unique gifts.
+Everyone will swear you went to the North Pole to find their unique gifts when the holidays roll around.
 We promise not to tell!

 When the weather is balmy (as it is most of the time here in Santa Barbara), there is nothing better than to shop at an outdoor market.
 These holiday markets will have a distinctly different flavor than some of the holiday markets you may have seen in Europe — a true California vibe.

-Located at de la Guerra Place in the courtyard, the SB Outdoor Christmas Market is open from November 3 – December 24, 2022, on Tuesday, Thursday, and Friday through Sunday afternoons and evenings.
+Located at de la Guerra Place in the courtyard, the Makers and Wares Market is open from Tuesdays through Sundays in the afternoons and evenings.
 Visit local artisans’ booths to find unique gifts, including clothing, jewelry, artwork, candles, chocolates, and books.

 Santa Barbara Arts and Crafts Show